Bacillus subtilis

-Bacillus subtilis (/b@'sIl.@s sub'ti:.lis/), known also as the hay bacillus or grass bacillus, is a gram-positive, catalase-positive bacterium, found in soil and the gastrointestinal tract of ruminants, humans and marine sponges.
-As a member of the genus Bacillus, B. subtilis is rod-shaped, and can form a tough, protective endospore, allowing it to tolerate extreme environmental conditions.
-B. subtilis has historically been classified as an obligate aerobe, though evidence exists that it is a facultative anaerobe.
-B. subtilis is considered the best studied Gram-positive bacterium and a model organism to study bacterial chromosome replication and cell differentiation.
+Bacillus subtilis, known also as the hay bacillus or grass bacillus, is a Gram-positive, catalase-positive bacterium, found in soil and the gastrointestinal tract of ruminants, humans, and marine sponges.

+Bacillus subtilis is motile and amylase-positive.
+It forms biofilms through the formation of extracellular polymeric matrix containing sugars and proteins.

+As a member of the genus Bacillus, B. subtilis is rod-shaped and can form a tough, protective endospore, allowing it to tolerate extreme environmental conditions.
+It historically has been classified as an obligate aerobe, though evidence exists that it is a facultative anaerobe.
+B. subtilis is considered the best-studied Gram-positive bacterium and a model organism to study bacterial chromosome replication and cell differentiation.
 It is one of the bacterial champions in secreted enzyme production and used on an industrial scale by biotechnology companies.

 Description

 Bacillus subtilis is a Gram-positive bacterium, rod-shaped and catalase-positive.
 It was originally named Vibrio subtilis by Christian Gottfried Ehrenberg, and renamed Bacillus subtilis by Ferdinand Cohn in 1872 (subtilis being the Latin for "fine, thin, slender").
 B. subtilis cells are typically rod-shaped, and are about 4–10 micrometers (μm) long and 0.25–1.0 μm in diameter, with a cell volume of about 4.6 fL at stationary phase.

-As with other members of the genus Bacillus, it can form an endospore, to survive extreme environmental conditions of temperature and desiccation.
+As with other members of the genus Bacillus, it can form an endospore to survive extreme environmental conditions of temperature and desiccation.
 B. subtilis is a facultative anaerobe and had been considered as an obligate aerobe until 1998.
 B. subtilis is heavily flagellated, which gives it the ability to move quickly in liquids.

-B. subtilis has proven highly amenable to genetic manipulation, and has become widely adopted as a model organism for laboratory studies, especially of sporulation, which is a simplified example of cellular differentiation.
-In terms of popularity as a laboratory model organism, B. subtilis is often considered as the Gram-positive equivalent of Escherichia coli, an extensively studied Gram-negative bacterium.
+B. subtilis has proven highly amenable to genetic manipulation and has become widely adopted as a model organism for laboratory studies, especially of sporulation, which is a simplified example of cellular differentiation.
+In terms of popularity as a laboratory model organism, it is often considered as the Gram-positive equivalent of Escherichia coli, an extensively studied Gram-negative bacterium.
+The Indian State of Kerala declared the microbe as its own State microbe.

 Characteristics

-Colony, morphological, physiological, and biochemical characteristics of Bacillus subtilis are shown in the Table below.
+Colony, morphological, physiological, and biochemical characteristics of B. subtilis are shown in the table below.